 For more in-depth information, use the navigation links on the left.
-Also, here are a few quick and basic tips to remember when selling on Craigslist:
+Also, here are a few quick and basic tips to remember when selling on Craigslist, even for beginners:

 Before you list an item, you will need a camera.
 It is always best to include at least one picture of the actual item you are selling.
 Make sure it is clean, and take a picture of the item by itself (not surrounded by clutter) from a few different angles.
 Take pictures of any accessories that may be included.
 Also, take pictures of any obvious flaws or scratches, too.

 You can use up to eight photos, so you should select the best, most attractive photos.
 You should at least use one photo in your ad, but more is always better since it gives buyers a clearer idea of what they will be getting.